ilarne/team-whiteboard/README.md

 - Clear the entire board with 'Clear'
 - Undo your most recent brush stroke with 'Undo'
 - Add Post-its with the yellow Post-it icon.
 These can be dragged around the page and edited at will.
 - If you leave the page, don't worry - your Post-its and drawings with remain!
-(As long as no one's clears the board!)
+(As long as no one clears the board!)

 ### Tech Stack